describo/describo.github.io/src/docs/articles/taytay-sings-the-budget-blues.md

 Does this sound familiar?

--   You've collected a bunch of primary source materials in electronic form (newspaper articles, manuscript pages etc) and are now embarking on a journey to find out what is contained in them.
+-   You've collected primary source materials in electronic form (newspaper articles, manuscript pages etc) and are now embarking on a journey to find out what is contained in them.

--   Maybe you've found yourself looking at that folder of Microsoft Word documents on your company fileshare.
+-   Or maybe you've found yourself looking at that folder of Microsoft Word documents on your computer or company fileshare.
 The documentation has captured all of the information about a project that the company worked on but with only the filenames to go on, it's more data than it is information.

 -   Or maybe you've just received the fifth revision of that 150 page policy manual for final checking and verification.
 You've already read it closely at least two times (it got harder and